canonical/vanilla-monorepo/README.md

 1. Install [NodeJS](https://nodejs.org/en/download/package-manager) version 20 or later.
 2. Install the [bun package manager](https://bun.sh/).
-3. Configure your local git client to read Bun lockfiles as text: `git config diff.lockb.textconv bun && git config diff.lockb.binary true`.
-   1. This will no longer be necessary once Bun [switches to a text-based lockfile](https://github.com/oven-sh/bun/issues/11863)
-4. Install Node dependencies: `bun install`.
+3. Install Node dependencies: `bun install`.

 The monorepo's dependencies should now be installed.

+### Binary bun lockfile

+Bun's lockfile (`bun.lockb`) is currently binary.
+This can cause issues with resolving git conflicts when switching branches or pulling changes from remote.

+You can mitigate this issue locally by configuring your git client to read Bun lockfiles as text: `git config diff.lockb.textconv bun && git config diff.lockb.binary true`.

+This will no longer be necessary once Bun [switches to a text-based lockfile](https://github.com/oven-sh/bun/issues/11863).

 ## Structure